rafalm1992/nba-scores-app/README.md

 # nba-scores-app

-This is React, Node.js, Express, MongoDB based singe page app (MERN stack) where user can check:
+This is React, Node.js, Express, MongoDB based singe page app (MERN stack) where user can check: latest NBA games results, current standings with availability of sorting, latest NBA Top 10 episode
--latest NBA games results
--current standings with availability of sorting -latest NBA Top 10 episode

 Authentication and authorization are made using JSON Web Token (JWT)